FusionAuth/fusionauth-site/site/_posts/2021-02-16-why-user-multi-factor-authentication.md

 ---
 layout: blog-post
-title: The what, why and when of multifactor authentication
+title: The what, why and when of multi-factor authentication
-description: What is multifactor authentication and when should you use it?
+description: What is multi-factor authentication and when should you use it?
 author: Dan Moore
 image: blogs/orbitvu-fusionauth-story/orbitvu-chose-fusionauth-for-architectural-flexibility-great-support-and-customizability-header-image.png
 category: blog